sebtsh/bocvs/README.md

-# CV-PSQ-BO
+# BOCVS
-This code repository accompanies the paper "Pratical Bayesian Optimization with Cost-Varying Partially Specified Queries".
+This code repository accompanies the paper "Bayesian Optimization with Cost-varying Variable Subsets".

 ## Installation
 The easiest way to install the required dependencies is to use Anaconda